 The IRS 3520 Forms series is a set of two forms required by the Internal Revenue Service (IRS) to be filed annually by foreign trusts with at least one United States owner, or by United States persons who either own any portion of a foreign trust, are beneficiaries of a foreign trust, made transactions with a foreign trust, or received certain gifts from a foreign trust during the current tax year.
 A United States person is defined by the IRS as either a citizen or resident alien of the United States, a domestic partnership or corporation, any estate other than a foreign estate, or any domestic trust.

-The series is comprised of the IRS Form 3520, Annual Return to Report Transactions with Foreign Trusts and Receipt of Certain Foreign Gifts, and the IRS Form 3520-A, Annual Information Return of Foreign Trust with a U.S. Owner.
-The IRS provides specific instructions for filing Form 3520 and Form 3520-A. You can find fillable versions of both forms below.
+The series is comprised of the IRS Form 3520, Annual Return to Report Transactions with Foreign Trusts and Receipt of Certain Foreign Gifts, and the IRS Form 3520-A, Annual Information Return of Foreign Trust With a U.S. Owner.
+You can find fillable versions of both forms below.

 What Are Forms 3520 and 3520-A?